 What We Do

 NEC (necrotizing enterocolitis) is a leading cause of infant death, impacting thousands of babies every year.
 It is a devastating intestinal disease that primarily affects babies born prematurely or with a medical complication.
+Learn more about NEC here.
 Our vision is to build a world without NEC and we do this by accelerating research, advocacy, and education.
-You can learn about our resources, research projects, and upcoming events by exploring this website.